tari-project/tari/RFC/src/RFC-0140_Syncing_and_seeding.md

 [Pruning and cut-through]: #Pruning-and-cut-through	"Remove already spent outputs from the [utxo]"

-In MimbleWimble, the state can be completely verified using the current [UTXO](utxo) set, the set of excess signatures (contained in the transaction kernels) and the proof-of-work.
+In Mimblewimble, the state can be completely verified using the current [UTXO](utxo) set, the set of excess signatures (contained in the transaction kernels) and the proof-of-work.
 The full block and transaction history is not required.
 This allows base layer nodes to remove old used inputs from the [blockchain] and or the [mempool].
 [Cut-through](cut-through) happens in the [mempool] while pruning happens in the [blockchain] with already confirmed transactions.
 This will remove the spent inputs and outputs, but will retain the excesses of each [transaction].

 Pruning is only for the benefit of the local base node as it reduces the local blockchain size.
 Pruning only happens after the block is older than the [pruning horizon](pruninghorizon) height.
 A Base node will either run in archive mode or prune mode, if the base node is running in archive mode it should not prune.

 When running in pruning mode, [base node]s have the following responsibilities:

-1. MUST remove all spent outputs thats older than the [pruning horizon](pruninghorizon) in it's current stored [UTXO](utxo) when a new block is received from another [base node].
+1. MUST remove all spent outputs that is older than the [pruning horizon](pruninghorizon) in it's current stored [UTXO](utxo) when a new block is received from another [base node].